babsonnexus/stream-link-manager-for-channels/README.md

 Note that JustWatch is responsible for the availability of Streaming Services and <b>Stream Link Manager for Channels</b> is just a downstream consumer.

+### My Streaming Service suddenly disappeared and ruined my Stream Links!
+While new Streaming Services are brought online and shut down on a regular basis, they also sometimes just change names.
+Any name change will result in the "old name" being removed and the "new name" being added.
+If this happens to you, all you need to do is return to the ```Setttings``` area, add the "new name", and prioritize it.
+The next time you generate your Stream Links, any missing Movies and Shows that were removed will be recreated.
+Remember, there is a difference between "bookmarking" a Movie or Show and having Stream Links for it.

 ### The data or links for my program are wrong
 JustWatch is the provider for all of the information.
 If there are any issues, please let them know at feedback@justwatch.com.
 It is unlikely that they will make an update in a timely manner as they are also dependent upon upstream data, so please take advantage of the manual and override capabilities built into the program.